kwaldenphd/python-functions/README.md

 combined()
 ```

-We'll dig into what's happening here in more detail later in this lab, but to summarize:
+We'll dig into what's happening here in more detail later in this lab.
+To summarize, we created a function for each piece of our conversion program (`getFahrenheit`, `convertTemp`, `result`), and then created a `main` function that combined those three steps.

+## Why Functions

 NEW HULK MEME